samjones00/docs/docs/_documentation/NetCore.md

 ### .NET Core Web Apps

-.NET Core 2.1 is also used to enable [Web Apps](http://templates.servicestack.net/docs/web-apps) which is a new approach to dramatically simplify .NET Wep App development and provide the most productive development experience possible whilst maximizing reuse and component sharing.
+.NET Core 2.1 is also used to enable [Sharp Apps](https://sharpscript.net/docs/sharp-apps) which is a new approach to dramatically simplify .NET Wep App development and provide the most productive development experience possible whilst maximizing reuse and component sharing.

-Web Apps let you develop dynamic websites without needing to write any C# code or perform any app builds which dramatically reduces the cognitive overhead and conceptual knowledge required for development where the only thing front-end Web developers need to know is [ServiceStack Template's Syntax](http://templates.servicestack.net/docs/syntax) and [what filters are available](http://templates.servicestack.net/docs/filters-reference) to call.
-Because of Template's high-fidelity with JavaScript, developing a Website with Templates will be instantly familiar to JavaScript devs despite calling and binding directly to .NET APIs behind the scenes.
+Web Apps let you develop dynamic websites without needing to write any C# code or perform any app builds which dramatically reduces the cognitive overhead and conceptual knowledge required for development where the only thing front-end Web developers need to know is [ServiceStack #Script Syntax](https://sharpscript.net/docs/syntax) and [what scripts are available](https://sharpscript.net/docs/filters-reference) to call.
+Because of #Script's high-fidelity with JavaScript, developing a Website with Templates will be instantly familiar to JavaScript devs despite calling and binding directly to .NET APIs behind the scenes.

 #### [Web App Examples](https://github.com/NetCoreWebApps/LiveDemos#live-demos)